-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of twelve months from when the financial statements are authorised for issue and up to 8 June 2024.

 Our responsibilities and the responsibilities of the Directors with respect to going concern are described in the relevant sections of this report.
-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Company's ability to continue as a going concern.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the company's ability to continue as a going concern.